The Insiders

 Dr Johnson is passionate about working with students and is interested in helping students achieve their goals in medicine.
 He particularly enjoys discussing successful strategies to match into competitive specialties with limited resources.
 Because of his extensive research background, Dr Johnson has skillfully developed an eye for writing, which lends itself to being very helpful in reviewing personal statements and residency applications.
 Outside of medicine, Dr. Johnson enjoys working out, hunting and fishing, and spending time with his beautiful wife and daughter.

-Austin Johnson graduated from the University of Denver Summa Cum Laude with a B.S. in Biological Sciences and minors in Leadership Studies, Medical Physics, Chemistry, and Psychology.
-He scored in the 99.9th percentile on the MCAT and utilized similar study strategies to achieve a 260+ USMLE Step 1 score.
-Austin is currently a medical student at the Stanford University School of Medicine pursuing a research year investigating novel topical treatments for Epidermolysis Bullosa Simplex (EBS) and validating clinical severity scoring tools for future EBS interventional studies.
-His professional interests extend into health disparities and medical education both on campus and in the community.
+Austin Niklas Johnson graduated from the University of Denver Summa Cum Laude with a B.S. in Biological Sciences and minors in Leadership Studies, Medical Physics, Chemistry, and Psychology.
+He scored in the 99.9th percentile on the MCAT and utilized similar study strategies to achieve 260+ USMLE Step 1 and 270+ Step 2 scores.
+Austin matched at his first-choice residency program at Stanford Dermatology and has since graduated with his MD from the Stanford University School of Medicine.
+Prior to graduating, he pursued a research year investigating novel topical treatments for Epidermolysis Bullosa Simplex (EBS) and validating clinical severity scoring tools for future EBS interventional studies.
+His professional interests extend beyond the skin into health disparities and medical education.

 Austin’s passion for mentorship has culminated in a diverse set of experiences ranging from intensive one-on-one sessions with prospective professional students to leading large group events designed to level the playing field in test-taking, research, and the admissions process as a member of the Leadership in Health Disparities and Stanford Clinical Summer Internship programs.
-As a future Dermatologist from a rural Colorado town with zero immediate or extended family members in healthcare, he is excited to guide the next generation of physician leaders in achieving their goals no matter their background.
-Outside of being a medical student, Austin loves partaking in athletics, lifting weights, becoming immersed in movies, and exploring new food spots.
+As a Stanford dermatology resident from a rural Colorado town with zero immediate or extended family members in healthcare, he is excited to guide the next generation of physician leaders in achieving their goals no matter their background.
+Outside of being a resident, Austin loves partaking in athletics, lifting weights, becoming immersed in sci-fi movies, and exploring new food spots with his PA wife.

 Eleanor Keller, M.D.

 Eleanor Keller graduated from Northeastern University with a Bachelor of Science in Biology.
-She worked for two years at a medical education group in Boston before matriculating to Case Western Reserve University School of Medicine in 2018.
-She is currently in her final year of medical school and is pursuing a residency position in internal medicine.
+She worked for two years at an open access medical education group in Boston before matriculating to Case Western Reserve University School of Medicine in 2018.
+She enjoyed almost every specialty she rotated in, and ultimately decided on Internal Medicine to suit her love of problem solving and working on teams.
+She is currently a PGY-3 at Columbia – New York Presbyterian Hospital where she will complete a chief resident year.
+She plans to apply to fellowship in Cardiology and has academic interests in heart failure and medical education.

 Megan Koenig, M.D.